Terror-Byte/rustodoro/Notes.md

 Put timer running in a function!
 Does it know what timer is running, or does it just run the timer?

 TODO: If config not found, create new one?
+TODO: Add in saving how many work stints so we know when do do our short/long breaks!